Submitting a complaint

 Before submitting your complaint

-- A complaint will not normally be accepted if submitted more than three months after the issue arose unless there was good reason why the issue could not have been raised sooner.
+- A complaint will not normally be accepted if submitted more than 28 calendar days (four weeks) after the issue arose unless there was good reason why the issue could not have been raised sooner.

 - When submitting a complaint it is important to include all relevant points in chronological order.
 Unnecessary detail or unclear information could prolong the time taken to consider the complaint.